Asif Mehdi: Performing career

 Asif Mehdi performed with his father in Los Angeles in 1983 for the first time at age 17.
 When he sang, his father Mehdi Hasan was so annoyed that he rebuked him for singing in an effeminate voice.
 He has toured India, along with ghazal singer Jagjit Singh, in 2009 on the concert tour called Music for Peace which seeks to establish peaceful relations between India and Pakistan which share a common culture and language.

 He, like his father, is fond of singing nazms by famous lyricists like Mir Taqi Mir, Ahmed Faraz, Qateel Shifai, Hafeez Jalandhari and Mirza Ghalib.

 He signed a contract with Sony Entertainment last year and the album will be released across the globe in January 2010.

 Films

 He has done 60 movies in the Pakistani film industry.

 Awards

 Asif Mehdi won the Nigar Award in 1999 for his playback singing.

 Personal life

-Asif Mehdi lived with his family in Karachi, Pakistan, where he breathed his last on 2 August 2021.
+Asif Mehdi lived with his family in Karachi, Pakistan, where he died on 2 August 2021.